hyperai/tvm-cn/docs/reference/langref/relay_expr.md

 ```

 (Note that in Relay\'s implementation, each definition of a local
-variable creates a new :py`~tvm.relay.expr.Var`{.interpreted-text
-role="class"}, so a shadowed local variable, despite having the same
+variable creates a new `Var`, so a shadowed local variable, despite having the same
 name as one in an outer scope, will be a different object.
 This allows
 for comparing local variables by pointer identity with the knowledge
 that the same local variable object corresponds to a different binding
 site.)

-See :py`~tvm.relay.expr.Var`{.interpreted-text role="class"} for its
+See `Var` for its
 implementation and documentation.

 ## Functions